-You register for only one course.
+Students register for only one course.
 New York Summer Intensives are rigorous, and students must expect to do substantial work daily in preparation for class.
 Taking other courses and/or working a full-time job while you are enrolled in a summer intensive course is not recommended.
-You may be able to hold a part-time job might be possible, depending on your personal ability to manage your time and responsibilities.
+You may be able to hold a part-time job, depending on your ability to manage your time and responsibilities.

 * Eugene Lang College students must obtain advisor approval and register in person.
 Students in other New School undergraduate divisions and colleges should consult their own programs.

 All courses meet for four hours daily four days a week, Monday through Thursday.
 In some courses, field